How we Make a Difference

 175,000 hours logged by our volunteers every year

-We have the immense good fortune to be surrounded by 1,900 people who give generously of their time to create special moments of togetherness for our Elder Friends.
+We have the immense good fortune to be surrounded by 2,000 volunteers who give generously of their time to create special moments of togetherness for our Elder Friends.
 Their efforts make a world of difference in the lives of isolated seniors.
 But there are still many others out there who are lonely and in pain.

 30% of the senior population is at risk of social isolation